CP1401/Practicals/prac_06/README.md

 def is_senior(age):
-    return age > 65
+    return age >= 65
 ```

+As with the others, you need to test that it works.
+Write at least two lines in your `main` program to test.
+Why test?
+Because the function has two possible outputs: `True` or `False`.

 When you have finished all 3 of these functions, review their names and see how you did.
 Are the names clear and unambiguous?
 Would a programmer know how to use these functions based on their names?

-**Note:** If you (ever) need to change the names, which you will have used more than once,
+**Note:** If you (ever) need to change names that you have used more than once,
 use PyCharm's excellent **refactoring**.
 Don't just edit in multiple places (and maybe forget one) or use
 find-and-replace (and maybe change something else it matches).
 Refactoring changes all the names correctly and is quick and safe.
+Right-click on the name, then choose: **Refactor > Rename**

 ### SRP Check!
 When you design and write functions, you should usually think about how they should be used and could be used.
-So, imagine we want to use the above parity functions for the following tasks (just the parity bit, not the whole prorgrams!).
+So, imagine we want to use the above parity functions for the following tasks (just the parity bit, not the whole programs!).
 Could yours be used in these ways?

 - Read a file of numbers and write a second file containing the parities of those numbers
 - If the user's age is odd, print their name in capitals; if it's even, print their name in lowercase

 If you wrote functions that ask the user for the number INSIDE the function, then you can't do these things.
-If your Boolean-returning function actually returns a string, then you can't (easily) do this.
+If your Boolean-returning function actually returns a string, then you can't use it as a condition.
 If you need to, go back and fix any problems with your function design.

 ## 3. JCU Grades